soumia026/API-DOCS/README.md

 ## General information
 - `Node.js` : open-source, server-side JavaScript runtime that allows you to run JavaScript code on a computer/server rather than just in a web browser.
 Node is fast but it does not support request handling, HTTP methods or serving files so this where Express JS comes to the picture.
 - `Express.js` : A Node.js framework designed for building APIs, web applications and cross-platform mobile apps.
 Express is fast because there is no structural way to write the code.
-- `Middlewares` : a piece of code that sits between the server and the application's routes or endpoints.
-Think of it as a layer of functionality that can process or modify requests and responses as they flow through your web application.
+- `Middlewares` : a piece of code that sits between the request and the response of our app.
+It's like a checkpoint that checks or modifies something before it reaches its final destination.
 For example, we have a common use middlware:

   ```js
   app.use(express.json())